RescueSocial/Cases_Film_Music_Arts_Hollywood/README.md

 <br>Faults of investigations with letters - Comparing Potential Witnesses only to Financial Objects<br></i>

 ### <b>Magazine Page Layout Guides, Creation Emphasis</b><br>
-<i><b>"Magazine page layout is an art</a> that balances aesthetics and functionality.
+<i><b>"Magazine page layout is an art that balances aesthetics and functionality.
 Organizing a page’s text, images, and other graphic elements creates an engaging and readable experience.
 Key considerations include hierarchy, which guides readers through the content effectively, and grid systems, which provide a structured framework."<br></i>
 https://azuramagazine.com/articles/magazine-page-layout-what-you-need-to-know